manishborikar92/Regimen/docs/Prompt.md

 ---

-Read `Guide.md` (Complete Specification Document for Routine Tracker Web App) and the `client/` folder (Next.js 16 project structure), then implement the application according to the specifications.
+Read `docs/Guide.md` (Complete Specification Document for Routine Tracker Web App) and the `regimen/src/` folder (Next.js 16 project structure).
+Before starting the implementation, thoroughly review and refer to the official documentation websites for all relevant technologies:
+- Next.js 16 App Router documentation
+- Firebase Authentication and Firestore documentation
+- Tailwind CSS documentation
+- PWA best practices

+Then implement the application according to the specifications.

 **Project Requirements:**